 How to install Android Studio and set up on Windows Machine

-- Smart Code Editor (which support Kotlin, Java, and C++) and NDK support
+- In other words, it is a Smart Code Editor (which support various languages, for instance, Kotlin, Java, and C++) moreover NDK support

-- Easy to integrate with firebase, GCP, Google Cloud Messaging, etc.
+- Lastly, it is easy to integrate with firebase, GCP, Google Cloud Messaging, etc.

-Prerequisite: Java should be installed.
-Refer below for Java installation
+Java should be installed.
+After that, refer below for Java installation

-Java (if not installed then refer step by step guide for Java Installation)
+(In addition, if Java is not installed then refer step by step guide for Java Installation)

 Step by Step guide to install Android Studio

-Step i: Refer to below link and download the Android Studio installer( .exe file)
+Refer to the below link and download the Android Studio installer( .exe file)

-Step ii: Once Android Studio downloads is complete then click on the set up file (android-studio-2020.3.1.25-windows.exe), follow the installation set up wizard till installation completion.
+Once the Android Studio download is complete click on the setup file (android-studio-2020.3.1.25-windows.exe) and follow the installation setup wizard till the installation is complete.

-Click on Next button and Select Android Studio Components
+Click on the Next button and Select Android Studio Components

 Once after selecting the installation directory, Android Studio Installation start